lalinsky/json.zig/README.md

 # json.zig

 Static JSON encoding and decoding for Zig, driven by your types.
+Designed to be used for APIs with strict schemas.

 Everything is comptime-specialized into the type being encoded or decoded: there is no `Value`, no tokenizer, and no runtime schema.
 Encoding writes to a `std.Io.Writer` and decoding reads from a `std.Io.Reader`, so both work against sockets and files, not only complete buffers.

-It is faster than `std.json`: several times faster at decoding, and faster at encoding for most payloads.
+Due to the static nature, it's much faster than `std.json`, especially at decoding.

 ## Installation